-Jellyfish season in Israel has begun.
+Jellyfish season in Israel begins.
+First reports.
+Beach goers beware!

 The Israel Oceanographic & Limnological Center is responsible for informing the public of jellyfish activity along Israel's shoreline.
 Summer swarms of jellyfish, like the Nomadic Jellyfish (Rhopilema nomadica)are often spread along Israel's coastline; from Ashkelon to Nahariya.
 In the summer months, jellyfish stings are regularly reported on the southern, central and on the northern beaches of Israel, where bathers describe “stinging waters” nearshore.
 Offshore jellyfish clusters can reach a size of 300-400m.

 One of the most common species in the Gulf of Eilat is the Golden Moon jellyfish – Aurelia – which arrive in Eilat during the spring season in gigantic swarms

 The Nomadic Jellyfish is light blue in color and can be confused with a 'nylon' grocery bag floating in the water.